caiobacode/drink-drop-app/README.md

     <summary><strong>✏️ What i learned</strong></summary>

 + How to do a full stack application from scratch.
-+ How work with a five people team.
++ How to work with a five people team.
 + Agile methodologies(Kanban, Scrum).

   </details>